andalibmalit/pypuzzle/README.md

 Solver uses A* search with Manhattan distance heuristic.

-Credit to @asarandi for help with solver.py.
+Credit to @asarandi for help with A* algorithm.